Michigan

 follow markers and watch for stumps!
 There are also bald eagles nesting in

 the area.
-Accessible From Michigan State Route 72 between Acme and Kalkaska.
+Boat ramp located on Michigan State Route 72 between Acme and Kalkaska.

 - Thunder